-In this article, we’ll examine step by step how to configure the Custom Specific Virtual Network connection, one of the VMware Workstation network settings.
+In this article, we’ll examine step by step how to configure the Virtual Network connection, one of the VMware Workstation network settings.

-How to Configure Custom Specific Virtual Network in VMware Workstation?
+How to Configure Specific Virtual Network in VMware Workstation/Player

-Once you have created a new virtual machine on VMware, you should first check the Virtual Network Editor.
+Once you have created a new virtual machine on VMware software, you should first check the Virtual Network Editor.
 You can then select Bridged, NAT, and Host-Only from the network adapter’s settings for the virtual machine.

-The VMware Custom Specific network configuration is exactly the same as the other VMnet network settings.
-But in some cases, you can configure the Custom Networking to add the virtual machine to a program and avoid complexity.
+This VMware virtual network configuration is exactly the same as other VMnet network settings, but in some cases, you can configure the Custom Networking to add a virtual machine to a 3rd party program and to avoid complexity.

-How to Use Custom Specific Virtual Network on VMware Workstation 12/14?
+How to Use Custom Specific Networking on VMware Workstation 12/14/15

-The first default configuration on the Virtual Network Editor is as follows.
-VMnet0, VMnet1 and VMnet8 are automatically configured by VMware.
+The first default configuration on the Network Editor is as follows.
+VMnet0, VMnet1 and VMnet8 are automatically configured by VMware Workstation.

 In this window, VMnet1 is configured as Host-Only.

-Follow the steps below to configure the custom specific virtual network on VMware Workstation.
+Follow the steps below to configure the custom specific network on VMware Workstation.

-Name the two virtual machines that you installed on VMware as Client1 and Client2, and click Network Adapter to configure the Client1 virtual machine’s network card configuration.
+Name the two machines that you installed on VMware as Client1 and Client2, and click Network Adapter to configure the Client1 machine’s network card configuration.

-When you select the Custom Specific Virtual Network option, you will see the VMnets you created as shown below.
-Select VMnet1 for the Client1 virtual machine.
+When you select the Custom Specific Network option, you will see the VMnets you created as shown below.
+Select VMnet1 for the Client1 machine.

-After configuring Custom Specific Virtual Network for both virtual machines, test the network connection by pinging Client2 from the Client1 virtual machine.
+After configuring Custom Specific Network, test the network connection by pinging Client2 from the Client1 machine.

-If Ping fails, disable Windows Firewall on both virtual machines.
+If Ping fails, disable Windows Firewall on both VMs.

-Likewise, check the network connection by pinging Client1 from the Client2 virtual machine.
+Likewise, check the network connection by pinging Client1 from the Client2 machine.

-Since you configured the Client1 and Client2 virtual machines on the same VMnet1, both virtual machines communicated with each other.
-If you configured the Client2 virtual machine on another VMnet6/Host-Only, the virtual machines would not be connected.
+Since you configured the Client1 and Client2 machines on the same VMnet1, both virtual machines communicated with each other.
+If you configured the Client2 VM on another VMnet6/Host-Only, the VMs would not be connected.

 You can think of the VMnet/Host-Only setting you created on the Virtual Network Editor as a Switch.
 Therefore, you can create advanced network topologies by configuring Custom Network on VMware.
 For example, in the GNS3 program, you can communicate with virtual machines on two different networks using a Cisco Router.

-In this article, we have discussed how to use the Custom Specific Virtual Network on VMware step by step.
-With VMware Custom Specific Network configuration, you can assign IP addresses from different IP blocks to virtual machines.
+In this article, we have discussed how to use the Specific Network on VMware step by step.
+With VMware Specific Networking, you can assign IP addresses from different IP blocks to virtual machines.
 Thanks for following us!